Elizabeth Sugrue: Life

-Legacy
+Popular culture

 In 1884, an article on her written by Charlotte O'Conor Eccles appeared in the Weekly Irish Times.
 She is the centrepiece of a narrative poem by Áine Miller, titled "Betty Sugrue - Hangwoman; The Woman From Hell", and the main character in Declan Donnellan's 1989 play Lady Betty.

+In 2021, a short animated film Lady Betty was produced by Irish production company Whackala.
+It was directed by Paul McGrath and starred Colm Meaney and David Pearse.